 How to Stop Razor Bumps While Shaving

-Razor bumps could be prevented by cleansing your skin with a gentle scrub and warm water, or use a shaving brush, before you shave.
-This step is crucial to removing dirt and oil from the surface of the skin, and releasing trapped hairs, allowing your razor to make proper contact with your skin and hair.
+Razor bumps could be prevented by cleansing your skin with King C. Gillette Beard and Face Wash, a gentle scrub and warm water.
+This step is crucial to removing dirt and oil from the surface of the skin, and helping hairs to move more freely in the follicle, allowing your razor to make proper contact with your skin and hair.

-Moisten your face and use a shave cream to help hold the water on the hair.
+Introducing a shaving gel into your shave routine can help to hydrate your face and help hold the water on your hair.
 As your hair soaks up the water, it swells and softens, making it easier for your blades to cut.
 Learn more about the benefits of a wet shave.

 Shaving can remove more than just hair – essential moisture can also be removed, leaving you with tight, irritated, dry skin.
-Use a moisturising aftershave product to help replenish moisture in your skin and facial hair after you shave.
+Add a nourishing aftershave product, whether that be a balm or moisturiser to replenish you skin and facial hair after you shave.
 Find out more about the importance of a consistent post-shave routine.

 At Gillette, we’ve been developing razors for over 118 years, and we’re always trying to find a way to tackle the issues men face during, and after, shaving.